- Central to stroke play competitions remains the need to hole out on each hole, unless otherwise provided for in the format of play

 - The ball must be holed out at each hole in the round.
 The ball has to stay at rest with part of the ball below the hole.
 If the player fails to hole out at any hole, the player is disqualified.

-- If a player's ball comes to rest in a bunker, he may: Take free relief once by placing the original ball or another ball: Within one club-length of the original spot not nearer the hole, prior to placing the ball the player will be allowed to Smooth the area in the bunker with hit feet or club.
+- If a player's ball comes to rest in a bunker, he may: Take free relief once by placing the original ball or another ball: Within a scorecard distance (approx 11 inches) of the original spot not nearer the hole, prior to placing the ball the player will be allowed to Smooth the area in the bunker with his feet or club.

 Doubt as to Procedure Rule 3-3: In stroke play only, if a competitor is doubtful of his rights or the correct procedure during the play of a hole, he may, without penalty, complete the hole with two balls.
 To proceed under this Rule, he must decide to play two balls after the doubtful situation has arisen and before taking further action (e.g., making a stroke at the original ball).